needimport

 tags

-You can attach tags to existing tags of imported needs using the :tags: option.
+You can attach tags to existing tags of imported needs using the :tags: option (as a comma-separated list).
 This may be useful to mark easily imported needs and to create specialised filters for them.

 filter